He called to the element he knew best.

 Rei added, "What if she sent that attacker?
 Or told someone who did?"

 Kazuo muttered, "Perfect.
-Just what I needed — a noble girl with a front-row seat."
+Just what I needed — a royal girl with a front-row seat."

 "I'm just saying maybe she really did see—"